LEARN THE ADVANTAGES OF AERIAL APPLICATION

 - Every operator and pilot is heavily regulated.

-- The industry uses a AAAA standard spray order form or customised version thereof to ensure consistent information is provided from farmers to aid planning, safety and record keeping.
+- The industry uses a AAAA(Aerial application association of Australia) standard spray order form or customised version thereof to ensure consistent information is provided from farmers to aid planning, safety and record keeping.

 What about the environment?

-- Licenced by the regulators, EPA NSW, Dept. Primary Industries Victoria and the Civil Aviation Safety Authority for both chemical application, flying and maintenance.
+- Hazair goes to great lengths to ensure appropriate licencing has been gained by the regulators, EPA NSW, Dept. Primary Industries Victoria and the Civil Aviation Safety Authority for both chemical application, flying and maintenance.

-- Law we can only use only licenced and approved chemicals.
+- Law – only licenced and approved chemicals are used for aerial application.

 - Very detailed planning for each job that protects environmentally sensitive areas.

-- The use of aerial ag reduces the number of people involved in the application of chemicals and thereby reduces the exposure of workers to the chemicals used.
+- The use of aerial application reduces the number of people involved in the application of chemicals and thereby reduces the exposure of workers to the chemicals used.

 How does it benefit me?

-- Air ag is unaffected by wet ground.
+- Aerial application is unaffected by wet ground.
 Ground rigs are dependent on dry ground.

-- Air ag is unaffected by crop canopy closure.
+- Aerial application is unaffected by crop canopy closure.
 Ground rig use after crop canopy closure is likely to lead to damage of the crop.

 - Reduced exposure to weather variations – able to take greater advantage of short weather windows – less likely than ground rigs to be spraying in poor conditions.